TinzyWinzy/darbitlogistics/task.md

    - Payment system is optional/informational (mock gateway)

 8. **Nice to Have**:
-   - Display “Trial X days remaining”
+   - Display "Trial X days remaining"
    - Alert when within 10% of usage limit

 ---